keystone-enclave/keystone/docs/source/Getting-Started/RISC-V-Background.rst

 Only M-mode has write permission to these CSRs, thus M-mode can effectively control the physical access of other privilege modes.

+:doc:`Keystone-Security-Monitor` relies on PMP for implementing memory isolation.

 Interrupts and Exceptions
 ----------------------------------

-By default, M-mode is the only receiver of any interrupts or exceptions (i.e., traps).
+By default, M-mode is the first receiver of any interrupts or exceptions (i.e., traps) in the system.
-This essentially gives M-mode the full control over hardware.
+This essentially allows M-mode to fully control the hardware.
 In other words, S-mode or U-mode cannot interfere CPU when they're not allowed to.
-This is a very important ISA property that any hardware running Keystone security monitor should correclty support.
+This is a very important property that any hardware running Keystone security monitor should correclty support.

-M-mode can disable or enable each of the interrupt by using ``mie`` CSR.
+Optionally, M-mode can disable or enable each of the interrupt by using ``mie`` CSR.
 M-mode can also delegeate some of the traps by setting bits of the trap delegation registers (i.e., ``mideleg`` and ``medeleg``).
 Trap delegation enables skipping M-mode handler so that S-mode can quickly handle frequent traps such as page faults, system calls (environment call), and so on.

-Addressing Modes and Translation
+Virtual Address Translation
 ----------------------------------

 U- and S-modes accesses memory via virtual addresses.